yosyyyyy/shooting-practice/README.md

 Controls: Arrow keys to move (left-shift key to slow down).

-This is my first game created during the process of learning C# and Unity.
+I made this game during the process of learning C# and Unity.

 The objective is very simple.
 Avoid bullets and destroy monsters.